manju121212/webapplication_blocker/README.md

 #About:

    This Web application Blocker is developed using Python and its Libraries.
-I have developed this application because during working hours I was always getting            distracted i.e. I was always spending hours and hours in web application like  Facebook and Instagram during working hours so to avoid this I developed one project that will block my application during working hours and unblocked during non working hours .
+I have developed this application because during working hours I was always getting            distracted i.e. I was always spending hours and hours in web application like  Facebook and Instagram during working hours so to avoid this I developed one project t    that will block my application during working hours and unblocked during non working hours .
 This Project is very simple and helpful for students and employees who      are getting distract during there working hours.